Isclif/Facial-recognition-app-using-Facenet-model/README.md

 ```
 ### How to use the App ?
 ```
-Run the extract_face program to train the Facenet model Then launch the program '''SVM_model'' for the classification of vector incorporations into groups of similar vectors And finally launch “Facerec” for and press the button “Launch the camera” to test the facial recognition system
+Run the ''extract_face'' program to train the Facenet model Then launch the program ''SVM_model'' for the classification of vector incorporations into groups of similar vectors And finally launch ''FaceRe'' for and press the button “Launch the camera” to test the facial recognition system
 ```
 If you have any problems regarding this project contact me.